google/ExoPlayer/extensions/ffmpeg/README.md

 the extension, the next step is to tell ExoPlayer to use `FfmpegAudioRenderer`.
 How you do this depends on which player API you're using:

-* If you're passing a `DefaultRenderersFactory` to `ExoPlayerFactory.newSimpleInstance`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+* If you're passing a `DefaultRenderersFactory` to `SimpleExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
 This will use `FfmpegAudioRenderer` for playback if `MediaCodecAudioRenderer` doesn't support the input format.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `FfmpegAudioRenderer` priority over `MediaCodecAudioRenderer`.
 * If you've subclassed `DefaultRenderersFactory`, add an `FfmpegAudioRenderer` to the output list in `buildAudioRenderers`.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.
 * If you've implemented your own `RenderersFactory`, return an `FfmpegAudioRenderer` instance from `createRenderers`.
 ExoPlayer will use the first `Renderer` in the returned array that supports the input media format.
-* If you're using `ExoPlayerFactory.newInstance`, pass an `FfmpegAudioRenderer` in the array of `Renderer`s.
+* If you're using `ExoPlayer.Builder`, pass an `FfmpegAudioRenderer` in the array of `Renderer`s.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.

 Note: These instructions assume you're using `DefaultTrackSelector`.
 If you have a custom track selector the choice of `Renderer` is up to your implementation,